longle255/BitFomo/README.md

 # BitFomo

-Shows BTC/USDT in realtime on Binance
+Shows ticker prices in realtime on Binance.
+Supports all available markets

+## Using

+Download the binary in the [releases](https://github.com/longle255/BitFomo/releases) section.

-## Running
+## Developing

 ```sh
 git clone https://github.com/longle255/bitfomo